thegetty/bronze-guidelines/content/vocabulary/core-support.md

 hugo_layout: vocabulary
 toc: false
 menu: false
 definition: 'A general term for a variety of metal or other features that reinforce or support the core during the casting process.
 This term is used in different ways depending on the context.
-In industry, it is applied to metal inserts or spacers that hold the core in place during the pour; therefore, {{< q-def "core pins" >}}, {{< q-def "chaplets" >}}, and {{< q-def "mold extensions" >}} are examples of core supports.
+In industry, it is applied to metal inserts or spacers that hold the core in place during the pour; therefore, {% def "core pins" %}, {% def "chaplets" %}, and {% def "mold extensions" %} are examples of core supports.
 In cultural contexts, the term is applied to internal wires or rods that help strengthen the core during assembly of the casting model and/or during the pour.
 Generally reserved for smaller wires in projecting limbs, or wires and rods used to strengthen joints between separately molded wax sections in the indirect lost-wax process.
 For clarity, when the second definition is intended, the term “internal core support” should be used.'
 ---

-{{< q-figure-group grid="3" id="fig-009, fig-016, fig-025, fig-042, fig-122, fig-195" class="column" >}}
+{% figuregroup "3", "fig-009, fig-016, fig-025, fig-042, fig-122, fig-195", "column" %}

 ## Sources

-Cultural Heritage: {{< q-cite "Dillon 2002" >}}; {{< q-cite "Bassett 2008" >}}; {{< q-cite "Sturman 2004" >}}; {{< q-cite "Stone 2008" >}}
+Cultural Heritage: {% cite "Dillon 2002" %}; {% cite "Bassett 2008" %}; {% cite "Sturman 2004" %}; {% cite "Stone 2008" %}

-Copper Industry: {{< q-cite "American Foundrymen’s Society 1984" >}}
+Copper Industry: {% cite "American Foundrymen’s Society 1984" %}

 ## Translations